gaps-closure/emu/design-notes.md

 Approach for ARM did not work as expected, and also above approach is not very scriptable, so exploring a different approach below.

 ```
+# XXX:  These should be scripted using bash, sed, and expect -- manual for now
 sudo apt update
 sudo apt upgrade # XXX: not on workhorse!